iotaledger/susee-streams-poc/README.md

 #### Add/Remove Subscriber

-Adding or removing subscribers from the channel.
+Participants of the *Sensors* *IOTA Streams* channel are added or removed by the *Admin*.
+For this purpose a new *Keyload Message* message is send from the *Management-Console* to the *Sensor*.

-Here LoRaWAN is also used for a back channel from application server to the *Sensor*.
+Contrary to the *Initialization* workflow, here LoRaWAN is also used for a back channel from the *LoRaWAN Application Server* to the *Sensor*.

-The dataflow is the same as the dataflow of the *Sensor Processing Workflow*.
+The dataflow matches the dataflow of the *Sensor Processing* workflow.